Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 This may sound like an abnormality but almost all of us have a few moles, 10 to 30 is quite common.
 You can be born with moles, although they tend to grow during childhood and adolescence.

 Moles can darken as you grow, or fade away as you get older.
 In the majority of cases, both the moles and changes to them are harmless, although in certain cases there are medical implications.

 Moles can be a nuisance, for shaving, dressing, aesthetic reasons.
 Mole removal is rarely a difficult procedure and our dermatologists will help.

-Melanomas develops from the pigment supplying melanocyte cells.
-There are cases where they can appear in the mouth, eye, or internally but by far the most common place for melanoma to appear is on your skin.
+Melanomas are a danger to health, a form of skin cancer able to spread within your body.
+They can appear in the mouth, eye, or internally but by far the most common place for melanoma is on your skin.

-- Asymmetry – The shape of one half does not match the other half.
+- Asymmetry – The shape of one half does not match the other.

 - Border – Outer edges turn irregular, ragged, or appear blurred.

 - Color – An uneven colour develops, irrespective of the colours.

 - Diameter – Sudden growth in mole size around the edges.